 Assessment and Nominations

 The Dissertation Prize is assessed by our Doctoral and Early Career Research (DECR) committee.
-Many thanks to those on the committee who read and shortlisted this year’s submissions.
+Many thanks to those on the committee, lead by Cátia Rodrigues, who read and shortlisted this year’s submissions.
 The quality and originality of this year’s postgraduate essays has been extremely high.
 Many thanks to all who submitted nominations.